-My husband and I love bed time.
-It’s peaceful and we’re all together in our bed.
-We keep this long, rich, and full of hugs, cuddles, stories, singing, and quiet time.
+My husband and I love celebrating our son’s bedtime.
+It’s so peaceful when we’re all together in our bed.
+We keep this time long, rich, and full of hugs, cuddles, stories, singing, and quiet time.
 It’s something I look forward to every night and is my most precious time with my son.

 Saying “no” to crowds.

 I have learned to politely decline (most) invitations to loud, crowded parties and to express my love and gratitude in other ways.
 Sometimes, I try politely suggesting a one-on-one activity on a different weekend or sending a handmade birthday card.